material-motion/material-motion/specifications/runtime.md

 >**Actor → Intention**

 >Actors define which Intentions they can fulfill.
 This approach allows Intentions to be less intelligent.
-It introduces the possibility of Actors conflicting on a given Intention.
+But it introduces the possibility of Actors conflicting on a given Intention.

 ---